nu11ptr/flexstr/README.md

     Boxed(Box<S>),
 }

-// Now we can declare some friendly types we can actually use pub type LocalStr<'s> = FlexStr<'s, str, Rc<str>>;
+// You would typically use it via one of the type aliases, for example: pub type LocalStr<'s> = FlexStr<'s, str, Rc<str>>;
 pub type SharedStr<'s> = FlexStr<'s, str, Arc<str>>;
 ```